 Composting at UC

-Bins with blue hoods have been placed a strategic points around campus (mostly close to cafes) for the UC community to put their compostable service ware in.
-The material collected through these bins is then sorted at UC to make sure there is no contamination in them.
+Bins with blue hoods have been placed at strategic points around campus (mostly close to cafes) for the UC community to put their compostable service ware in.
+The material collected through these bins is then sorted to make sure there is no contamination in them.
 This process can be time consuming and messy, which is why we need your help to ensure there is no contamination.

 Sorted compostable packaging is then sent off with our organics waste to be composted.